Fire Risk Assessment

 How to do a Fire Risk Assessment

-Broadly speaking, assessments are conducted in five key steps:
+Broadly speaking, assessments are conducted in four key steps:

 Identify the fire hazards